In response to this week’s photo challenge on The Daily Post: Lines

 here are shots I took on our recent trip to a theme park in Tagaytay, the Skyranch…

 “Poems are made by fools like me, but only GOD can make a tree.” ~~ Joyce Kilmer

 “The wound is the place where Light enters you.” ~~ Rumi

 I often find myself enthralled by windows.
 Windows are gateways to ‘another’ world, yet serve as barriers, too.
 It is like being in a place that is so near yet so far away, if you view windows in this way.

 It may also be either one or the other – windows can let you connect to the outside, while staying safe inside.
 This is more like it for me, most times.

 Or — you may perhaps see windows as a boundary between you — and the world out there.

 Here is a series of photos of a window at home taken from slightly different angles, and at various times of the day.
-I was hoping to catch the subtle changes in hues and shades of the cloudy sky above.

 “People are like stained – glass windows.
 They sparkle and shine when the sun is out, but when the darkness sets in, their true beauty is revealed only if there is a light from within.” –